• Skip to primary navigation

 How to Build:

-To build a Simple LED Tester Circuit you need to follow the main assembling steps:
+To build a Simple LED Tester Circuit we need to follow the main assembling steps:

-• Solder one end of each resistor to one of the battery terminals.
+• Solder one side of each resistor to battery terminal.

 Conclusion: